mnyrop/marii.info/_posts/2017-07-11-the-summer-of-puppets.md

 # Act 1: The Task

 Both the MySQL database and the PHP site it powers have been slated for retirement this summer, so my task has been to create a modern, sustainable, and [static](https://en.wikipedia.org/wiki/Web_template_system#Static_page_generators) replacement.
-It will need to handle each of the ten main data types, connecting authors to the plays they'd written, connecting those plays to their respective performances (via productions), connecting performers to those performances, and so on in a semi-hierarchical and sprawling fashion.
+It needs to handle each of the ten main data types—connecting authors to the plays they'd written, connecting those plays to their respective performances (via productions), connecting performers to those performances, and so on in a semi-hierarchical and sprawling fashion.

 Sounds a bit tedious but simple enough.
 Yet the project necessitated tackling several difficult (or at least new) questions, namely: